Project Pressure: Participants

-Klaus Thymann seeks to challenge conceptions of where glaciers exist, thus emphasising the importance of treating climate change as a global issue, rather than just centred around the poles.
-Mapping and exploring white spots on the map are vital elements of his practice highlighting how temperature changes and their effects on our resources are not evenly distributed around the globe.

-Erwin van den IJssel/PostPanic, Erik Schytt Holmlund, and Klaus Thymann

-Sourcing images from 1946, 1959, 1980, and 2017 of the Tarfala Valley and the Kebnekaise Mountain in Sweden, the team developed a new way of visualising historic change through photogrammetry.

 Meltdown

 In 2018, the first chapter of expeditions and content was completed.
-The work was gathered into the exhibition Meltdown – Visualizing Climate Change, which premiered at the Natural History Museum, Vienna in 2019.

-Meltdown is a travelling exhibition with interactive features.
+The work was gathered into the exhibition Meltdown – Visualizing Climate Change, which premiered at the Natural History Museum, Vienna in 2019.Meltdown is a travelling exhibition with interactive features.
 The target audience is younger people in education and the general public.
 During the first year of launch (until the COVID-19 pandemic), the venues attracted over 1.5 million visitors.
-Meltdown is to be shown at Jacopic Galley, Ljubljana from January to May 2022.
+Meltdown is to be shown at Jacopic Gallery, Ljubljana from January to May 2022.

 As an example of the exhibition's interactive features, Project Pressure developed a carbon footprint calculator to encourage audience engagement.
 To learn how carbon-intense their lifestyle is, users answer a series of questions to get an estimate as well as recommendations for improvements to make in areas such as home, transport, energy, food, and Internet usage.

 Voices For The Future

 In 2019, Project Pressure was responsible for Voices For The Future, an art piece projected and transmitted on the UN building in New York in the lead up to the UN Climate Action Summit.
 Voices For The Future showcased the voices of six young activists, including Greta Thunberg, commenting on the climate crisis and the urgent actions that need to be taken to minimize its consequences.
 The art piece was visualised by Joseph Michael, authored by Klaus Thymann, and soundtracked by musician and artist Brian Eno.